keyurijoban/NN/index.Rmd

 ## Convolutional Neural Networks

 * Flattening an image and using it as an input has some disadvantages:
- * There is information in spatial arrangement, flattening might distroy that
+ * There is information in spatial arrangement, flattening might destroy that
  * The number of weights to be estimated will increase if neural networks with many layers and moderate resolution is used.
 (224*224 pixels and RGB channels)

 * CNN reduce the number of weights to be estimated and also preserve the spatial information